 1, Low Moods are Triggered by Emotional Contagion:

 Emotional contagion is the phenomenon of having one person’s emotions and linked behaviours trigger similar emotions in others.
-Or, in other words, you are subjected to other people’s dispositions.
+In other words, you are subjected to other people’s darkest dispositions just by spending time with them.

-If someone acts as a fountain of negativity and you spend time with them, guess what happens?
-Yup, you end up carrying their bad vibes and thus low moods.
-The other person does not have to ignite a bad emotional response to make you feel downbeat, just being in their presence is enough.
+If someone acts as a fountain of negativity and you spend too much time with them, guess what happens?
+Yup, you end up picking up and wearing their bad vibes and low moods as your own.
+The other person doesn’t even have to ignite an emotional response to make you feel low after being in their presence.
+Their negative energy rubs off on you simply by spending too much time around them.

 2, You Become a Magnet for Negativity: